brainhub/modsqr/README.md

 - `outhex` - output buffer
 - `outl` - output buffer size in bytes

-The function calculates `x^2^T mod N`, returning results as hexadecimal '\0'-terminated string that is exactly `Nl*2` characters long.
+The function calculates `x^2^T mod N`, returning results as a hexadecimal '\0'-terminated string that is exactly `Nl*2` characters long.

 ### sqr_free
 Takes one arguments: